SRCF/docs/source/timeout/index.rst

 * It has constant support from your friendly SRCF sysadmins
 * It’s open source and driven by an excellent developer community
 * It’s FREE!
-* It’s very convenient to use and built by students!
+* It’s built by the SRCF who have 21 years of experience providing services to the University community

 This is great!
 What can I use it for?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~